 This delicious homemade damson gin recipe is not only easy to make but it also makes a lovely gift - you just need to ensure you make it in enough time before you plan to give it.

-It'll take you just a few minutes to put together this recipe once you've got everything prepared and ready, as all you need to do is layer the fruit and sugar before topping generously with your favourite gin.
+It'll take you just a few minutes to put together this recipe once you've got everything prepared and ready.
+All you need to do is layer the fruit and sugar before topping generously with your favourite gin.
 We love Hendricks, but you can use any you'd prefer.

-But be warned – if you're planning to enjoy some of this damson gin recipe, it'll be around 2-3 months before the mixture is ready to drink, as the flavours take time to come together, so plan ahead.
-If you want to enjoy this over the festive period then prepare your damson gin recipe around October.
+Be warned, if you're planning to enjoy some of this damson gin recipe, it'll be around 2-3 months before the mixture is ready to drink, as the flavours take time to come together, so plan ahead.
+If you want to enjoy this over the festive period or give it as one of your Christmas food gifts for example, then prepare your damson gin around October.
 For summer, prep this around March or April.

 - 500g (1lb 2oz) damsons

 Top tip for making homemade damson gin